Ministry of Advanced Education

 Private Post-secondary Education

-Presently there are 13 theological institutions established in British Columbia with statutory authority under a Private Act to grant theological degrees only.
+Currently there are 13 theological institutions operating in British Columbia with statutory authority under a Private Act to grant theological degrees.

 * Included under this section are non-B.C. public degree granting institutions as they are governed by the same legislation as private institutions in BC.